qiime2/q2studio/README.md

 ***DISCLAIMER: This is a functional prototype of a graphical user interface for QIIME 2.
 This software is to be considered an alpha version, and may undergo drastic changes at any time.***

 # q2studio
-A web interface for QIIME 2.
+A graphical user interface for QIIME 2.

 ### For user installation instructions please visit https://qiime2.org.